The Best Home & Lifestyle Deals at Macy’s Right Now

 Best Wellness Product

-Okay, look, I have this thing, and I bought it at full price, and I don’t even care that the price has gone down to $12.
-Or that Macy’s has the Sharper Image Aromatherapy Neck & Shoulder Wrap in a bunch of cute colors while I’m stuck with almost-gray.
+Okay, look, I have this thing, and I bought it at full price, and I don’t even care that Macy’s has the Sharper Image Aromatherapy Neck & Shoulder Wrap in a bunch of cute colors while I’m stuck with almost-gray.
 That’s how much I love it.
 It smells like lavender, chamomile, peppermint, and additional herbs, which is beyond soothing.
 The fill adds weight to it as well, which has helped me during migraines and the onset of anxiety attacks.
 You can microwave the neck wrap for relaxing warmth, or pop it in the freezer before use for an oh-so-cooling effect.
 It’s plush and supportive without being obstructive, so you can easily work while wearing it, too.
+Depending on the color you choose, it’ll be between $30 and $40 right now.